guaguila/CLive2022_DEVWKS-3240/README.md

 The next step is to configure the telemetry subscriptions.
 This consists of several configuration items:

-# Configuring Telemetry Subscriptions on the Catalyst 9300
 1. Every process that you need to monitor from the device requires a subscription.
 We will create for subscriptions to monitor the following aspects: CPU, Power, Memory and Temperature.

 1. Configure the type of encoding, in our case is: ‘encode-kvgpb’